mmpowell5549/ai_thread_mem_save_reload/README.md

 3) You can see the bugs in their cache code :D Few duplicate data structures loading in there ;) This gets interesting when you attempt to run this after you clear the thread.
 Add more, and so on.

+4) You can create your own customized AI agent you can load onto any platform given your file does not overrun memory.

+5) You can manually tweak your memory file in the standard vim/vi fashion (sed if ur crazy) and load it up.

 This utility requires you interact with the AI.
 <div style="border: 1px solid red; padding: 10px;">